-According to Harvard Health, there are 31 recommended daily vitamins that everyone should take to be healthy and in top-notch shape.
-When, Where and How to take vitamin C has been a debatable topic.
-After reviewing over 42 articles of research dated from 1987-2020 the scientific data supports taking under 100mg of vitamin C before you train.
+According to Harvard Health, there are 31 recommended daily vitamins that everyone should take in order to be healthy and be in top-notch shape.
+When, where, and how to take vitamin C has been a heavily debated topic.
+After reviewing over 42 research articles dated from 1987-2020, the conclusion is that the scientific data supports taking under 100mg of vitamin C before you train.

-You will never run out of uses for vitamin C because it is the most popular and accessible vitamin you can find in the store.
+You will never run out of uses for vitamin C and it is the most popular and accessible vitamin you can find in the store.

-Actually, the above statement might have been a reality 2 months ago! –I was looking to buy some vitamin C supplementation during the apex of the pandemic and to my surprise, the shelves were devoured alive.
-Just like toilet paper, alkaline water, and other essential products people are panicking and over-consuming.
-Science anchors us to a more rational outlook where we only need the recommended 90mg of vitamin C per day which is equivalent to an orange.
+Actually, the above statement might have been true 2 months ago, but I was looking to buy some vitamin C supplements during the apex of the pandemic and, to my surprise, the shelves were picked clean!
+Just like toilet paper, alkaline water, and other essential products, people are panicking and over-consuming.
+Meanwhile, science anchors us to a more rational point where we only need the recommended 90mg of vitamin C per day, which is equivalent to an orange.

-The vast majority of endurance training and fitness sessions take place in the morning; its proven Water-soluble vitamin C absorbs better, not on a full stomach.
-Consider taking your daily vitamin C first thing in the morning, 30 minutes before eating if you are going to do breakfast before your workout.
-Water-soluble vitamins dissolve in the water quite rapidly so your body can use them during a session.
+The vast majority of endurance training and fitness sessions take place in the morning.
+It has been proven that water-soluble vitamin C absorbs better on an empty stomach, so consider taking your daily vitamin C first thing in the morning, 30 minutes before eating if you are going to do breakfast before your workout.
+Water-soluble vitamins dissolve in water quite rapidly so your body can use them during a session.